 |Gender in Military Operations|

 Does NATO ever stray from this naming convention?
 Yes.
 But why would we do that?

-For upcoming SHAPE-led exercise STEADFAST DEFENDER the traditional naming convention for the second word isn't followed.
-The second word should begin with a J as this is a joint exercise.
+For SHAPE-led exercise STEADFAST DEFENDER the traditional naming convention for the second word wasn't followed.
+The second word should have begun with a J as it was a joint exercise.
 This decision was made to identify the close alignment of NATO Exercise STEADFAST DEFENDER with U.S.-led Exercise DEFENDER EUROPE.